Maece97/EDPOA/README.md

 - **Event Processing Design Patterns**
   - **Single-Event Processing**: The Transaction Postprocessing service employs this pattern when it filters the content of the transactions before passing them on to the Fraud Detection workflow.
   - **Processing with Local State**: The Fraud Preprocessing service follows this pattern to enable windowed aggregations of the transaction stream
-  - **Stream-Table Join**: TODO Jonas
+  - **Processing with External Lookup (Stream-Table Join)**: The Transaction Preprocessing Service follows this pattern by including exchange rates from a third party API as well as the card status from our own card service.
+[ADR: Use Caching in Transaction Preprocessing](doc/architecture/decisions/0009-use-caching-in-preprocessing.md)
-- **Schema Registry-aware Avro Serdes**: Our system uses Schema Registry-aware Avro Serdes in order to share the Transaction class which is used by multiple services within out system.
+- **Schema Registry-aware Avro Serdes**: Our system uses Schema Registry-aware Avro Serdes in order to share the Transaction class which is used by multiple services within our system.
 The usage of Avro and its trade-offs are discussed further within the [topology description](doc/topologies.md).
+We thereby implement the Event (De-)Serializer pattern and the Data Contract pattern.
+- **Event Processor Types**
+  - **Event Router**: This processor is implemented in the Transaction Preprocessing service where we select the transactions from our cards.
+  - **Content Filter**: Is implemented in the Transaction Postprocessing where we filter unneccessary fields.
+  - **Event Translator**: Is used in the Transaction Preprocessing where we standardize the amount to USD.
 ### Lecture 9

 - **KStreams, KTables, Global KTables**: See [topology description](doc/topologies.md).
 - **Interactive queries**: See [topology description](doc/topologies.md).

+@Kris: the stuff below is lecture 10 no?
-### Lecture 9
+### Lecture 10

 - **Time semantics**: Our transaction event has a timestamp embedded within it.
 This serves as the event time.
 The event time is in fact extracted using a custom timestamp extractor in the fraud preprocessing topology.
 For more information see [topology description](doc/topologies.md).
 - **Windowed aggregation**: See [topology description](doc/topologies.md).